awsdocs/amazon-s3-userguide/doc_source/olap-create.md

 ### Using the AWS CloudFormation console and template<a name="olap-create-cfn-console"></a>

-You can create an Object Lambda access point using the default configuration provided by Amazon S3\.
+You can create an Object Lambda access point by using the default configuration provided by Amazon S3\.
 You can download an AWS CloudFormation template and Lambda function source code from the [GitHub repository](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration) and deploy these resources to set up a functional Object Lambda access point\.

+For information about modifying the AWS CloudFormation template's default configuration, see [Automate S3 Object Lambda setup with a CloudFormation template](olap-using-cfn-template.md)\.

+For information about configuring Object Lambda access points by using AWS CloudFormation without the template, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3objectlambda-accesspoint.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3objectlambda-accesspoint.html) in the *AWS CloudFormation User Guide*\.

 **To upload the Lambda function deployment package**

-1. Download the AWS Lambda function deployment package *s3objectlambda\_deployment\_package\.zip* at [S3 Object Lambda default configuration](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration)\.
+1. Download the AWS Lambda function deployment package `s3objectlambda_deployment_package.zip` at [S3 Object Lambda default configuration](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration)\.

-1. Upload the package to an Amazon S3 bucket that has object versioning enabled\.
+1. Upload the package to an Amazon S3 bucket\.

-**To create an Object Lambda access point using the AWS CloudFormation console**
+**To create an Object Lambda access point by using the AWS CloudFormation console**

-1. Download the AWS CloudFormation template *s3objectlambda\_defaultconfig\.yaml* at [S3 Object Lambda default configuration](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration)\.
+1. Download the AWS CloudFormation template `s3objectlambda_defaultconfig.yaml` at [S3 Object Lambda default configuration](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration)\.

 1. Sign in to the AWS Management Console and open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

+1. Do one of the following:
-1. On the AWS CloudFormation page, choose **Create stack**\.
+   + If you've never used AWS CloudFormation before, on the AWS CloudFormation home page, choose **Create stack**\.
+   + If you have used AWS CloudFormation before, in the left navigation pane, choose **Stacks**\.
+Choose **Create stack**, then choose **With new resources \(standard\)**\.

 1. For **Prerequisite \- Prepare template**, choose **Template is ready**\.

-1. For **Specify template**, choose **Upload a template file** and upload *s3objectlambda\_defaultconfig\.yaml*\.
+1. For **Specify template**, choose **Upload a template file** and upload `s3objectlambda_defaultconfig.yaml`\.

 1. Choose **Next**\.

 1. On the **Specify stack details** page, enter a name for the stack\.

-1. Choose **Next**\.

-1. In the Parameters section, specify the following parameters that are defined in the stack template:
+1. In the **Parameters** section, specify the following parameters that are defined in the stack template:

+   1. For **CreateNewSupportingAccessPoint**, do one of the following:
-   1. Enter the Amazon S3 bucket name where you uploaded the deployment package for **LambdaFunctionS3BucketName**\.
+      + If you already have a supporting access point for the S3 bucket where you uploaded the template, choose **false**\.

-   1. Enter the Amazon S3 object key where you uploaded the deployment package for **LambdaFunctionS3Key**\.

-   1. Enter the Amazon S3 object version where you uploaded the deployment package for **LambdaFunctionS3ObjectVersion**\.
+      + If you want to create a new access point for this bucket, choose **true**\.

+   1. For **EnableCloudWatchMonitoring**, choose **true** or **false**, depending on whether you want to enable Amazon CloudWatch request metrics and alarms\.

+   1. \(Optional\) For **LambdaFunctionPayload**, add JSON text that you want to provide to your Lambda function as input\.
+You can configure payloads with different parameters for different Object Lambda access points that invoke the same Lambda function, thereby extending the flexibility of your Lambda function\.
+**Important**
+When you're using Object Lambda access points, make sure that the payload does not contain any confidential information\.

-   1. Enter your preferred runtime for the Lambda function for **LambdaFunctionRuntime**\.
+   1. For **LambdaFunctionRuntime**, enter your preferred runtime for the Lambda function\.
 The available choices are `nodejs14.x`, `python3.9`, `java11`\.

+   1. For **LambdaFunctionS3BucketName**, enter the Amazon S3 bucket name where you uploaded the deployment package\.

+   1. For **LambdaFunctionS3Key**, enter the Amazon S3 object key where you uploaded the deployment package\.

+   1. For **LambdaFunctionS3ObjectVersion**, enter the Amazon S3 object version where you uploaded the deployment package\.

-   1. Enter a name for your Object Lambda access point for **ObjectLambdaAccessPointName**\.
+   1. For **ObjectLambdaAccessPointName**, enter a name for your Object Lambda access point\.

-   1. Enter the Amazon S3 bucket name that will be associated with your Object Lambda access point for **S3BucketName**\.
+   1. For **S3BucketName**, enter the Amazon S3 bucket name that will be associated with your Object Lambda access point\.

-   1. Enter the name of your supporting access point for **SupportingAccessPointName**\.
+   1. For **SupportingAccessPointName**, enter the name of your supporting access point\.
 **Note**
-This is an access point associated with the Amazon S3 bucket that you chose in the previous step\.
-If you do not have any access points associated with your Amazon S3 bucket, you can configure the template to create one for you by selecting **true** for **CreateNewSupportingAccessPoint**\.
+This is an access point that is associated with the Amazon S3 bucket that you chose in the previous step\.
+If you do not have any access points associated with your Amazon S3 bucket, you can configure the template to create one for you by choosing **true** for **CreateNewSupportingAccessPoint**\.

 1. Choose **Next**\.

 1. On the **Configure stack options page**, choose **Next**\.

-   For more information on the optional settings on this page, see [Setting AWS CloudFormation stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) in the *AWS CloudFormation User Guide*\.
+   For more information about the optional settings on this page, see [Setting AWS CloudFormation stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) in the *AWS CloudFormation User Guide*\.

 1. On the **Review** page, choose **Create stack**\.

-For more information about modifying the AWS CloudFormation template's default configuration, see [Using an AWS CloudFormation template to automate S3 Object Lambda setup](olap-using-cfn-template.md)\.

-For more information about configuring Object Lambda access points using AWS CloudFormation without the template, see [AWS::S3ObjectLambda::AccessPoint](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3objectlambda-accesspoint.html) in the *AWS CloudFormation User Guide*\.

-### Using AWS Cloud Development Kit \(AWS CDK\)<a name="olap-create-cdk"></a>
+### Using the AWS Cloud Development Kit \(AWS CDK\)<a name="olap-create-cdk"></a>

-For more information about configuring Object Lambda access points using the AWS CDK, see [AWS::S3ObjectLambda Construct Library](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-s3objectlambda-readme.html) in the *AWS Cloud Development Kit \(AWS CDK\) API Reference*\.
+For more information about configuring Object Lambda access points by using the AWS CDK, see [`AWS::S3ObjectLambda` Construct Library](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-s3objectlambda-readme.html) in the *AWS Cloud Development Kit \(AWS CDK\) API Reference*\.